nyraa/moodle-calendar/README.md

 2. Visit [GAS project: Moodle Calendar Prototype](https://script.google.com/d/1xTOFyXwG29KlCkZwG-cZkHT3_bvQwJ7Z1epCd0n0BsQwIr7WIPnFIXLt/edit) and go to `Overview` to make a copy under your Google account.
 3. Open the copied project, go to `Project Settings` to add properties `moodleid` and `moodlekey` and fill in your Moodle account and password.
 4. Go to `Editor` and select `Inititalize.gs` then click `Run` to initialize the project.
 Script will create a calendar called `Moodle Calendar` under executor's account and sync existed event.
 (You may need to authorize the project to access your Google account)
 5. (Optional) You can delete the `moodleid` and `moodlekey` after initialization if you don't want leave your Moodle account and password in GAS project.
-(But you need to refill them if token revoked unexpectedly)
+(But you need to refill them if token revoked)
 6. Go to `Triggers` and add a trigger to `main`, set `event source` to `Time-driven`, `type` to `Hour timer`, `interval` to 6 hours and click `Save`.
 (The interval presents the sync frequency.
 Don't set too short interval to avoid making overload to Moodle server)

 ## Reminder Notice